paramaggarwal/blog/content/why-large-companies-fail/index.md

 ---
-title: "Why Large Companies Fail"
+title: 'Why Large Companies Fail'
-description: "When a company becomes strong, the focus shifts from growing the business to protecting the sales from diminishing.
-Hence the question changes from how do we increase sales to how do we avoid the…"
+description: 'When a company becomes strong, the focus shifts from growing the business to protecting the sales from diminishing.
+Hence the question changes from how do we increase sales to how do we avoid the…'
-date: "2016-02-19T16:59:40.650Z"
+date: '2016-02-19T16:59:40.650Z'
 categories:
   - Startup
   - Growth
   - Innovation